HH Dalai Lama & Golden Temple Tour

 What to Expect:

-This program specially prepared those travllers who want to explore the rural India with HH The Dalai Lama temple (residence) in the Himalaya and Tibetan settlement, discover the major four religion in India, Hinduism at Rishikesh, daily ritual life, McLeod Gunj witness the Buddhism culture & their daily life activities, Sikhism at Amritsar Golden Temple how the Sikh pilgrims celebrate their ritual functions, & Islamism at Old Delhi near Red Fort & Chadini Chowk area where you visit the narrow streets & markets full of Islamic culture & their mood of life.
-You will really enjoy this program and explore rural India with modern aspect.
-We try to includes all major sightseeing points of Indian Himalaya, Source of Ganges, visit some typical village at Pargpur and Bir, enjoy the toy train ride at Joginder Nagar.
+This program specially prepared those travelers who want to explore rural India with HH The Dalai Lama temple (residence) in the Himalayas and Tibetan settlement, discover the major four religions in India, Hinduism at Rishikesh, daily ritual life, McLeod Gunj witness the Buddhist culture & their daily life activities, Sikhism at Amritsar Golden Temple how the Sikh pilgrims celebrate their ritual functions, & Islamism at Old Delhi near Red Fort & Chadini Chowk area where you visit the narrow streets & markets full of Islamic culture & their mood of life.
+You will enjoy this program and explore rural India with modern aspects.
+We try to include all major sightseeing points of the Indian Himalaya, the Source of the Ganges, visit some typical villages at Pargpur and Bir, and enjoy the toy train ride at Joginder Nagar.

 – 3* & 4* (Mixed) Categories of hotels